 A metallic taste in the mouth is a relatively common side effect of medications.
-Dozens of different medications produce an altered sense of taste that can include the perception of a metallic taste.
+Dozens of different drugs produce changes in the sense of taste as a side effect, that can include the perception of a metallic taste.
 Examples include many antibiotics and some antihistamines.
 In the majority of these cases, the condition is only temporary and resolves once the medication is discontinued.
-Chemotherapy medications may also produce a metallic taste in the mouth as a side effect.
+Cancer chemotherapy medications may also produce a metallic taste in the mouth as a side effect.

 - Bacterial Infections